Electrochemical-Thermal Simulation for Evaluating Indirect and Immersion Cooling in High-Power EV Charging

 Content

-With the rapid advancement of electric vehicle (EV) fast-charging technology, battery thermal management faces increasingly critical challenges due to elevated heat generation and stringent safety requirements.
-Immersion cooling has emerged as a promising solution because of its superior heat dissipation and uniform temperature distribution compared to conventional indirect cooling methods.
-This study develops an electro-thermal coupled simulation framework for evaluating indirect and immersion cooling performance under high-power charging conditions.
-A pseudo-two-dimensional (P2D) electrochemical battery model of an electric vehicle was developed in GT-Suite and validated against vehicle on-board charging data.
-In parallel, an immersion cooling system model was developed and validated using battery bench test results.
-This model was subsequently integrated into the vehicle model to allow comparisons with a conventional indirect cooling system under high-power DC fast-charging scenario.
-Simulation results indicate that immersion cooling achieves a maximum module temperature of 33.6 °C and a temperature gradient below 3 °C, significantly outperforming the indirect cooling approach.
-These findings demonstrate the potential of immersion cooling to enhance thermal safety, improve charging efficiency, and extend battery life in next-generation EVs.
+With the rapid advancement of electric vehicle (EV) fast charging technology, battery thermal management faces increasingly critical challenges due to elevated heat generation and stringent safety requirements.
+Conventional indirect cooling methods often struggle to provide sufficient heat removal under fast charging conditions, leading to potential safety risks.
+Immersion cooling has emerged as a promising solution because of its superior heat dissipation capability and uniform temperature distribution.
+In this study, an electrochemical-thermal coupled simulation framework is developed to evaluate indirect and immersion cooling performance under high-power charging conditions.
+A Pseudo-two-dimensional (P2D) electrochemical EV battery model is developed in GT-SUITE and validated against vehicle charging data.
+An immersion cooling system is also modeled and integrated into the battery framework to allow comparison with a conventional indirect cooling system under high-power DC fast charging scenarios.
+Simulation results indicate that immersion cooling achieves a maximum module temperature of 37.5 °C under 250 kW fast charge, which is 4 °C lower than the indirect cooling system.
+Furthermore, the immersion-cooled pouch cell battery pack can be charged from 10% to 80% SoC within 22 min, 11 min faster than using the indirect cooling system with a temperature limit of 42 °C. These findings demonstrate the potential of immersion cooling to enhance thermal safety, improve charging efficiency, and extend battery life in next-generation EVs.

 Meta TagsDetails